miriamvoth/wp-seaside/README.md

 ## Prerequisites
 Add folder /img with a background image inside of theme folder.
 Path in style.css needs to be updated appropriately.
+Add the theme folder (wp-seaside) to Wordpress.
-Advanced Custom Field PlugIn has to be installed in Wordpress.
+Install Advanced Custom Field PlugIn in Wordpress.
 For Posts and Pages are the following fields defined in a field group:

 ### Field group